 7 Tips for Creating Sacred Space

 Creating sacred space is making a declaration to the monkey mind about mindfully returning to Self.
-We draw a line through time and space to make it possible to reconnect fully with Source, without distractions, so that we may return back into the world fully embodied, in the fullness of our personal power.
-It doesn’t matter what spiritual Path you’re on – the process is the same.
+We draw a line through time and space to make it possible to reconnect fully with Source, without distractions, so that we may return into the world fully embodied, in the fullness of our power.
+It doesn’t matter what spiritual path you’re on – the process is the same.

 “Reclaiming the sacred in our lives naturally brings us close once more to the wellsprings of poetry.”